-Nedim Türfent, a reporter for the pro-Kurdish Dicle News Agency (DİHA), has been detained since 2016.
+Nedim Türfent, a Turkish reporter for the pro-Kurdish Dicle News Agency (DİHA), has been detained since 2016.
 The journalist was sentenced to over eight years in prison, despite several prosecution witnesses recanting their testimonies in court and saying that police forced them to testify against Türfent.

 Police detained Türfent in the eastern province of Van on May 12, 2016, CPJ reported at the time.
 The Yüksekova Court of Penal Peace in Hakkari province ordered him jailed pending trial in Hakkari prison the following day, according to the leftist daily newspaper Evrensel.

 According to court documents CPJ reviewed, prosecutors asked the journalist about a DİHA story on Kurdish Civil Protection Units (YPS), which the Turkish government classes as a terrorist organization, and news he shared on his Twitter account.

 The prosecution cited witness testimony, including from someone it said was a captured YPS member, accusing Türfent of being a member of the Kurdistan Workers’ Party (PKK/KCK) and the offshoot group, the YPS, which propagandizes for the banned groups by interviewing their members and taking photographs and videos of them.

 According to the court documents, Türfent responded that he was not the one who took the pictures or videos used for the story in question, and that he had not written it.
 He denied being a member of the PKK/KCK, and noted that it was his job to interview people, including members of illegal organizations.
 "Interviewing organization members does not make one an organization member," he said, according to the court record.